-I’m not generally one for New Year’s parties or ringing in the new calendar year in a boisterous, social way.
+I’m not generally one for New Year’s parties or ringing in another calendar year in a boisterous, social way.
 No, I would prefer to be peacefully at home (or pleasantly on holiday) and tucked into bed by the time midnight rolls around.

-With my mate gone to a New Year’s party that I predictably bowed out of, I sat quietly in our little cottage, a favorite pen and little black journal in hand, reflecting upon the year.
-A bit of soft music played in the background, candles flickered on the hearth and in the windows, a crystal flute of nice bubbly sparkled beside me, and I considered both the good and not-so-good of the past twelve months.
+With my partner gone to a soirée that I predictably bowed out of, I sat quietly in our little cottage, a favorite pen and little black journal in hand, reflecting upon the year.
+Pleasantly soft music played in the background, candles flickered on the hearth and in the windows, a flute of nice bubbly sparkled beside me, and I considered both the good and not-so-good of the past twelve months.

 Personally, I’m not sorry to close the door on 2015.
 This latest trip round the sun was a difficult one on many levels, and I’m looking forward to a more nurturing year ahead as we spiral on.
 That’s what I’m hoping for, anyway.
-Certainly there were gifts and grace that manifested in this first year of having a book in the world, of stepping into my identify as author, but frankly much of the passage felt like a struggle.
+Certainly there were gifts and grace that manifested in this first year of having a book in the world, of stepping into a new identity as author, but frankly much of the passage felt like a struggle.

 It looks so neat and orderly, those monthly arrangements of boxes representing days; seven in a row, four stacked atop of each other, as if time itself was tidy little units placed upon end like building blocks or Legos.
 We’re so accustomed to this mental, linear approach to time that most of us probably don’t even think twice about it, but the typical notion of chronology is mostly a constructed one: a sun-based calendar from a couple hundred years ago that doesn’t accurately represent how we move through space and time.

-The Gregorian calendar, the Western format in use for the past several centuries, is a refinement to the previous Julian calendar (the initial division of the year into 365 days by the Catholic Church based upon arithmetic and a solar calendar rather than the ancient lunar one).
-Adopted gradually throughout most of the world, it has become our standard notion of time’s progression.
+The Gregorian calendar, the Western format in use for the past several centuries, is a refinement to the previous Julian calendar—the initial division of the year into three hundred and sixty-five days by the Catholic Church based upon arithmetic and a solar calendar rather than the ancient lunar one.
+Adopted gradually throughout much of the world, it has become our standard notion of time’s progression.

-Yet our old, heliocentric model of the solar system has overlooked a hugely important fact: the sun is not stationary but traveling at roughly 45,000 miles (72,420 km) an hour.
+Yet our dated, heliocentric model of the solar system has overlooked a hugely important fact: the sun is not stationary it is traveling at roughly 45,000 miles (72,420 km) an hour.
 This means that planets don’t simply rotate around it but rather spiral—dragged by the sun’s gravity as it barrels onward—creating a helix-like vortex in space.

 We are spiraling and moving.
 Always.
-It feels that we are standing still but Earth spins at 18.5 miles per second, even as we hurtle forward on our spiral (not truly elliptical) trajectory through the galaxy at 155 miles per second.
-(The seemingly straight path of the falling object, if it falls for one second, has actually traced a spiral at least a hundred and fifty-five miles long.)
+It feels that we’re standing still but Earth spins at 18.5 miles per second, even as we hurtle forward on our spiral (not truly elliptical) trajectory through the galaxy at 155 miles per second.
+(The seemingly straight path of a falling object, if it falls for one second, has actually traced a spiral at least a hundred and fifty-five miles long.)

 Why is this important?
 Because life happens in a vortex.
 Everything.
 From our cellular DNA-helix to the way plants unfurl and grow, life is a spiral—never a linear progression.
 Sometimes it may seem that we are actually traveling backwards or regressing, yet if we visualize our journey (and/or time) as helical, we see that we are simply traversing the curve as it arcs round while still advancing.